 Much of the original abstract art I create is inspired by the intricate pattern of life and by the natural world.

 As an abstract artist, I do not intend to depict reality in my work.
-Recreating what I can see with my own eyes holds no interest for me.
-Only that which comes from within me, letting ideas and shapes, inspiration and mental snapshots meld and take form in my mind’s eye to create the basis of a series of work or painting.
-When it comes to reality, I intend that the eye of the beholder should create the painting’s reality, or perhaps their own.
+Recreating exactly what I can see with my own eyes holds no interest for me.
+I like to express what comes from within me, letting ideas and shapes, emotions, inspiration and mental snapshots meld and take form in my mind’s eye to create the basis of a series of work or painting.
+When it comes to reality, I intend that the eye of the beholder should create its own version of the painting’s reality.
 So while I influence the idea behind each piece, I never tire of hearing the story that the viewer in front of it describes.

 I am also fascinated by Space, the outer kind.
 Planets, 'solar system bodies' and manmade objects, such as satellites, either moving at warp speed in bursts of energy and colour, or floating in isolation in vast emptiness.
 These form the inspiration for other series of work.

-Using a rich and vibrant palette, I create enticing and dynamic worlds of colour and texture.
+Whatever the subject matter, a signature feature of my art is working with a rich and vibrant palette, to create enticing and dynamic worlds of colour and texture.
 My paintings are vivid experiences that could satisfy both sight and touch.
 Energy, movement and space, bold sweeps and strokes feature in my work, and combined with tempting texture, metallics and iridescence, I intend to attract not only the eye, but also to incite a tactile urge!

 Art and design are quite simply as important to me as breathing!

 The nature of my art is in part thanks to my creative design background.
 Years spent working in advertising (creation), marcoms and graphic design provided me with amazing opportunities to develop my artistic and design skills, as well as honing my natural flair for colour.
 I also learned to value clarity and attention to fine detail.